Pupil Premium Strategy Statement – Brookfield Community School

 • To support students’ social and emotional well-being, we offer significant input from a range of in-school and external professionals

-• We ensure that there is additional support provided for students on the CAMHS waiting list or who fall below the CAMHS threshold– we have put in place a significant amount of additional support/counselling provision which is accessed by students and families.
-This equated to approximately 470 sessions of counselling support in the Autumn term 2024, in addition to our in-house ELSA and TALA sessions.
+• We ensure that there is additional support provided for students on the CAMHS waiting list or who fall below the CAMHS threshold– we have put in place a significant amount of additional support/counselling provision (through EYCS) which is accessed by students and families, in addition to our own TALA/ELSA/advocacy support.

 • Parenting courses – we have successfully organised a programme of parenting support sessions, led by a fantastic external speaker with a background in Child Psychology and positive parenting to provide advice and support on a number of key parenting issues e.g. peer pressure, positive discipline, and the pressures of social media.
 Attendance at these sessions has been very good and we have received extremely positive feedback from parents.
 Our pastoral team have been able to signpost vulnerable families to these sessions.